jeffersongt/react-template/README.md

 # Template

 This is a frontend react typescript template ready to use.
+It includes CI with github actions, a dockerfile and docker-compose implementation fully functional to add directly to your own compose file.

-New features coming soon ...
+New features coming soon : Linter/Prettier/Husky/Jest ...

 # Usage

-To launch the template :
+To launch the template locally :

 `npm install`
 `npm run start`